uibcdf/action-build-and-upload-conda-packages/GH_RUN_RECEPTOR_GUIDE.md

 - structured, bounded, and redacted GitHub acquisition-error categories.
 - Python console-command, test, build, wheel-installation, and smoke-test validation on Ubuntu, macOS, and Windows with Python 3.11, 3.12, and 3.13.
+- a composite GitHub Action with bounded log, job summary, scalar outputs, canonical JSON artifact, and exact source provenance;
+- checkout-local and remote-source Action validation on Ubuntu, macOS, and Windows.

 Configurable required jobs, documentation phases, or release gates; pattern matching;
 arbitrary rule keys; remote workflow discovery; external registry/archive verification;
-and the embedded GitHub Action are not implemented in `0.11.0`.
-Cross-platform validation does not yet cover installation as a GitHub CLI script extension.
+and a reusable aggregator workflow are not implemented in `0.12.0`.
+Restricted-token and fork behavior remain release-gate gaps.
+Cross-platform validation covers installation as a GitHub CLI script extension and the composite Action on hosted runners.

 ## Installation